DENTURES

 Clean denture twice a day with a soft toothbrush and water or dish soap.
 Toothpaste is not required as it can be abrasive causing scratches and staining.

-Remove denture every night when you go to sleep.
+Remove denture every night before going to sleep.
 This not only eliminates bacteria in the denture, but allows the tissues in the mouth to breathe, preventing fungal infections.

 Soak denture once a week in diluted vinegar or with specific denture cleaning tablets for half an hour only.
 This will help reduce fungal growths.